dnlbowers/Vape-Store/README.md

 ### ***Scope***

-Due to the time given for this project and the required grade criteria There will definitely need to be some trade offs in design/development process.
+Due to the time given for this project and the required grade criteria There will definitely need to be some further trade offs in design/development process.
 Using the agile methodology I will be reviewing my progress weekly and adding, adapting or removing features as applicable to the project at the review portion after each sprint in order to ensure a MVP is delivered by the deadline.

 To avoid scope creep I have used the MoSCoW method to divided the above opportunities into the below categories aiding me prioritize and ensure that I can achieve my goal of a fully functioning MVP by the deadline: -